LCC-CIT/CS296N-CourseMaterials/Labs/Lab04-Security/Lab4Instructions-Security.md

-## Example Fourm Posts
+## Example Security Issue Research

-Here are examples of posts you would make as you identify the security issue you are researching, then find some information about it, then find a way to mitigate it.
+Here are examples of the kind of information you might find about the security issue you are researching, and a way to mitigate it.

-**Research: X-Frame-Options Header Not Set**
+**X-Frame-Options Header Not Set**

-The security vulnerability I am researching is: X-Frame-Options Header Not Set
+The security vulnerability I researched is: X-Frame-Options Header Not Set

-**RE: Research: X-Frame-Options Header Not Set**

-Here's what I've found out about this issue so far:
+Here's what I've found out about this issue:

 X-Frame-Options header is not included in the HTTP response to protect against 'ClickJacking' attacks.

 Clickjacking (User Interface redress attack, UI redress attack, UI redressing) is a malicious technique of tricking a Web user into clicking on something different from what the user perceives they are clicking on, thus potentially revealing confidential information or taking control of their computer while clicking on seemingly innocuous web pages.
 (Clickjacking - Wikipedia)

-**RE: Research: X-Frame-Options Header Not Set**

 How to fix this in ASP.NET Core: [Set X-FRAME OPTIONS in ASP.NET Core](https://dotnetcoretutorials.com/2017/01/08/set-x-frame-options-asp-net-core/)